 It can sometimes seem as if being liked and getting the job done are conflicting requirements.
 But Barbara says that the exceptional colleague finds a way to balance them.
 “Being understanding doesn’t mean that you have to get caught up in anybody else’s drama.
 By focusing on the job at hand and getting others to do the same, you can save a lot of time and achieve better results.”

-Barbara says that it is important that any personal strategy that you implement is a reflection of your authentic self.
+Be true to you Barbara says that it is important that any personal strategy that you implement is a reflection of your authentic self.
 You are not going to win friends by straining to be social when you are a natural introvert, for example.
 However, by identifying a need to interact positively with your co-workers and finding a way to do this that’s true to who you are, you’ll go a long way to being liked and respected for the right reasons.

-Being a great colleague takes effort - especially when there are stresses and deadlines piling on.
+The bottom line Being a great colleague takes effort - especially when there are stresses and deadlines piling on.
 But it’s worth prioritising relationships with your co-workers to help make your office a pleasant and productive place to be, for you and everyone around you.
 Barbara says that as with everything else in life, the trick is finding your harmony.
 Sometimes you’ll need to focus hard on work, other times you’ll need to spend more time on relationships – as long as it all evens out in the end.